libertymutual/chatpickle/README.md

 ### Configuring Chatpickle
 * Create a config file
-* Create a chatpickle folder for your feature files
+* Create a chatpickle/ folder for your feature files

 More Info: [Chatpickle Examples](examples)